eger-geger/Selenium.HtmlElements.Net/README.md

 Some web components can be located using the same locators regardless a page they present on.

-In this case you can define default locator (see `NugetPackageItem.Locator`) and omit [FindsBy] attribute rather then duplicate it across page object or page element classes.
+In this case you can override default locator (see `NugetPackageItem.DefaultLocator`) and omit [FindsBy] attribute rather then duplicate it across page object or page element classes.
+If `DefaultLocator` property is not defined, element[s] will be located `By.Id` using page object property name as id value.

 ## Standart HTML elements ##